inaccessible (non-handicapped) bathroom

 Tomorrow I’m heading into my first surgery to get me OUT of wheelchairs.
 I’ve built a bit of a legacy along the way, mostly in realizing just how INaccessible the world is for us wheelies.
 I have more than a few ideas about how to fix this stuff.

-The hotel I’m staying in right now, Embassy Suites Walnut Creek, is a perfect example, so let’s start with them.
+The hotel I’m staying in right now, Marriott’s Embassy Suites Walnut Creek, is a perfect example, so let’s start with them.

 When someone says they need wheelchair accessibility, they mean it!

-I’ve so far arranged to stay in five hotels for various trips; only ONE actually accommodated my wheelchair access request (Stanford Motor Inn in Palo Alto).
+Now, I’ve so far arranged to stay in five hotels for various trips; only ONE actually accommodated my wheelchair access request (Stanford Motor Inn in Palo Alto).
 From the outside, it wasn’t exactly…prepossessing.
 Inside, though, they had a roll-in shower, aisles around the bed wide enough to maneuver, and appropriately placed grab bars.

 It was my first night in a wheelchair while traveling, and it made me think ALL hotels did this.
 Sadly, not the case.
+One hotel, ironically close to the University of Utah’s orthopaedic trauma center, Extended Stay America Sugarhouse, put its ADA rooms on the THIRD floor…with a tiny, barely operational elevator that no one in their right mind would trust.

-I’ve learned to be very specific in my reservation as to EXACTLY what I need.
+So I’ve learned to be very specific in my reservation as to EXACTLY what I need.
 I then follow that up with direct calls to the hotel’s front desk to make sure they understand:

 • I can’t walk